willroberts/bethesda-modutils/README.md

 - Groups, which are collections of Records
 - Records, which are ccollections of Fields
-- Fields, which contain arbitrary data based on the type of Field
+- Fields, which contain arbitrary data based on the Field type

 These types are modeled in `group.go`, `record.go`, and `field.go`, respectively.